Daaxren/jkq-archipelago/README.md

   Deprived only starts with Paper Bag, while Stringent has all the armor set pieces, Bow and Arrows.

-Boss first-clears are always checks.
 Everything else — armor sets, shops, the Emoaian economy, upgrades, consumables and more — joins the pool through the [YAML options](#yaml-options) below.

 ## Requirements

-- JUMP KING QUEST on Steam, current build.
+- JUMP KING QUEST on Steam, current build (V.1.1.0:661).
 The plugin verifies the game build at startup and **disarms itself safely** on an unsupported build (nothing is patched, the game stays vanilla).
 - [BepInEx 5.4.23.x, x64](https://github.com/BepInEx/BepInEx/releases) (5.4.23.5 recommended).
 - To generate/host a seed: [Archipelago 0.6.7](https://github.com/ArchipelagoMW/Archipelago/releases)